ElectronAsh/Vector-XY-Deflection-Board/README.md

  It should be possible to add some current-limiting to the design later.
  I think a couple of external fuses on the transformer secondaries will offer half-decent protection in mean time.)

-Plus I added the Gain pots, linearity pots, and Spot Killer circuit, and larger main transistors + driver transistors, all based on this video series... https://youtu.be/xNVZ1HK8R1w?t=1326
+Plus I added the Gain pots, linearity pots, Spot Killer circuit, and larger main transistors + driver transistors, all based on this video series... https://youtu.be/xNVZ1HK8R1w?t=1326